weymann/OH3-MercedesMe-Drops/README.md

 ### Images

-Testing the whole image settings is hard due to the restricted call number towards the Image API My personal experience during limited testing
+Testing the whole image settings is hard due to the restricted call number towards the Image API.

+My personal experience during limited testing

 | Test             |Tested | Ok  |  Not Ok | Comment                                                 |